e-i-o/etp/README.md

 is the number of non-comment lines in `GEN`).

 If `check/Makefile` exists, then `make all` is run in `check/`.
-You can put compilation scripts for your checker there (if applicable).
+You can put compilation scripts for your checker or batchmanager there (if applicable).

 Then, all solutions listed in `task.yaml` are run on all test cases.
 If `check/checker` exists, that program is used to compare outputs.
 Otherwise, `diff -q --ignore-trailing-space --strip-trailing-cr`